• Menu

 Castel Sant'Angelo - Rome

-Nestled along the Tiber, in the beautiful district of Trastevere, the Villa Farnesina is a sumptuous Renaissance palace whose walls are covered with frescoes painted by great Italian masters.
+Nestled along the Tiber River in the charming Trastevere district, Villa Farnesina is a stunning Renaissance palace adorned with frescoes by some of Italy’s greatest masters.

-Built between 1505 and 1511 for a wealthy Sienese banker, the Villa Farnesina is the work of famous architect Baldassare Peruzzi.
+Built between 1505 and 1511 for a wealthy Sienese banker, the villa is the work of architect Baldassare Peruzzi.

 💡 Practical information 💡